Russia reports Ukrainian drone strikes on targets deep inside its territory and a border incursion

 Kyiv's forces are hoping for more military supplies from Ukraine's Western partners, but in the meantime are struggling against a bigger and better-provisioned Russian army that is pressing hard at certain front-line points inside Ukraine.

-Zelenskyy said that recent Russian advances have been halted and that the battlefield situation is now significantly better than in the previous three months.
+Zelenskyy said that recent Russian advances have been halted and that the battlefield situation is now significantly better than in the past three months.

 “We had some difficulties due to the lack of artillery shells, long-range weapons, sky blocking and the high density of Russian drones,” Zelenskyy said in an interview with France’s BFM TV and Le Monde published late Monday on the Ukrainian presidential website.